(1300 292 371)

 A user who can, with their normal privileges, make only limited changes to a system and generally cannot bypass security measures.

-A non-state actor that conducts activity on behalf of a state, for example a contracted hacker or company.
+A private actor that conducts activity on behalf of a state, for example, a contracted hacker or company.

 Protecting yourself from any danger.